QuantEcon/lecture-python-intro/lectures/eigen_II.md

 :depth: 2
 ```

+In this lecture we will begin with the basic properties of nonnegative matrices.

+Then we will explore the Perron-Frobenius Theorem and the Neumann Series Lemma, and connect them to applications in Markov chains and networks.

+We will use the following imports:

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt import numpy as np from numpy.linalg import eig
 ```

+## Nonnegative Matrices

 Often, in economics, the matrix that we are dealing with is nonnegative.